sameersegal/video-concat/README.md

 2. Generate a Service Account to access Google Drive
     1. Follow the instructions [here](https://developers.google.com/identity/protocols/oauth2/service-account) to generate the json file and store it as `cotainer/credentials.json`
+    2. Remember to enable Google Drive Apis for this service account.
+    3. On the `output` Google Drive folder, remember to add the email of the Service Account as a collaborator with edit previleges.

 3. Build the infrastructure
     1. The following commands have to be run in the `terraform` folder